 Use social media to find your target audience

 people pass beaucoup time on social media.
-Some statisticians have found that people around the world spend on average at least 144 minutes a day .
-This number has only increased in recent months with COVID-19 and closures.
+Some statisticians have found that people around the world spend on average at least 144 minutes a day This number has only increased in recent months with COVID-19 and the closures.

 Additionally, social media is a great place to learn more about people's interests, beliefs, demographics, and more that will benefit you in your blog marketing efforts.